airenas/punctuation/README.md

 ```

 ## Data preparation
 For the initial data requirements see **[github.com/ottokart/punctuator2](https://github.com/ottokart/punctuator2)**.
 You can configure punctuation and vocabulary size in the [tensorflow/data/data.py](tensorflow/data/data.py).
-To prepare the data for training:
+To prepare the data for the training:
 ```bash
 python tensorflow/punctuator2/data.py <initialDataDir> <dataDir>
 ```